jasonmccreary/blog-posts/2012-08-26-21-ways-wordpress-fast.md

 ### Sharing Widgets

 Sharing Widgets often include their own JavaScript and CSS within an iFrame.
 Likely loading resources from an external domain.
 All of which go against.
-Understand how the sharing widget works so you can implement it in a way that doesn&rsquo;t slow down your page.
+Understand how the sharing widget works so you can implement it in a way that doesn't slow down your page.

 ### Comments and Gravatar